Princelion: Who is Spice? And why did you chosse this name?

 Where do you start when your write a song?

-Well, basically I start writing the everyday activity, what happens around me, so i start everywhere.
+Well, ically I start writing the everyday activity, what happens around me, so i start everywhere.
 My friends and I would be around and they would go "hey look at that" and i just start writing it, anywhere, it doesn't matter where I am, also on the plane, so when I'm travelling, on a tour, I just come out with ideas and start writing them, so that's it.

 After the big hits “Fight ova Man” sull' 85, “Rude Bwoy” ft.
 Pinchers, “Rampin Shop” ft Kartel has had a tremondous boom in all the world, how did you start working with him?
 And how do you feel after this success?